bingis-khan/KindaC/examples/README.md

   - implement all the basic data structures!
   - file reading - i can make my own buffers

-2. basic text editor / paining program
+2. basic text editor / painting program
   - has undo/redo functionality
   - the datatype, instead of making them separate datatypes like it should be, is something like:
     ```